ASR

 Tune the inference hyperparameters on the corresponding validation set

-Note:cp ${SPEECHAIN_ROOT}/recipes/asr/librispeech/train-960/data_cfg/test_dev-clean+other.yaml ./data_cfg mv ./data_cfg/test_dev-clean.yaml ./data_cfg/test_{your-valid-set-name}.yaml bash run.sh --train false --exp_cfg 960-bpe5k_transformer-wide_ctc_perturb --data_cfg test_{your-valid-set-name}
+Note:cp ${SPEECHAIN_ROOT}/recipes/asr/librispeech/train-960/data_cfg/test_dev-clean+other.yaml ./data_cfg mv ./data_cfg/test_dev-clean.yaml ./data_cfg/test_{your-valid-set-name}.yaml bash run.sh --train false --exp_cfg 960-bpe5k_transformer-wide_ctc_perturb --data_cfg test_{your-valid-set-name}-

 Update the dataset arguments in

-: -
+./data_cfg/test_{your-valid-set-name}.yaml: -

-switches the data loading configuration from the original one for training in exp_cfg to the one for validation tuning.- To access experimental results saved outside
+--train falseis used to skip the training stage. --data_cfgswitches the data loading configuration from the original one for training in exp_cfg to the one for validation tuning.- To access experimental results saved outside

 -